How do I stop binge drinking alcohol?

 - Binge drinking can also cause a person to lose their balance and co-ordination

 These effects can result in the person becoming a danger to both themselves and others, leaving all parties susceptible to injuries, accidents and even death.

 When a person regularly binge drinks, this can cause long-term damage to their health.
 It can affect mood and memory, and leave a person experiencing mental health problems.
 Binge drinking can also increase the risk of brain damage, liver disease, stroke, heart problems, cancer and infertility.

-People who binge drink are also more likely to become dependent on alcohol.
+People who binge drink are also more likely to become dependent on alcohol and struggle with the symptoms of alcoholism.
 Regular heavy drinking can increase a person’s tolerance to alcohol, which can lead to them needing to drink more to achieve their desired effects.
 An increased tolerance to alcohol can then result in a person becoming physically dependent, where they need to drink in order to function properly.

 Visit your GP

 If you are worried about your drinking habits, book an appointment with your GP.
 While the idea of talking to someone about your binge drinking may be scary and even embarrassing, it is an important step to take.